MIT OpenCourseWare

 MIT OpenCourseWare (MIT OCW) is an initiative of the Massachusetts Institute of Technology (MIT) to publish all of the educational materials from its undergraduate- and graduate-level courses online, freely and openly available to anyone, anywhere.
-The project was announced on April 4, 2001, and uses Creative Commons Attribution-NonCommercial-ShareAlike license.
+The project was announced on April 4, 2001, and uses the Creative Commons Attribution-NonCommercial-ShareAlike license.
 The program was originally funded by the William and Flora Hewlett Foundation, the Andrew W. Mellon Foundation, and MIT.
 MIT OpenCourseWare is supported by MIT, corporate underwriting, major gifts, and donations from site visitors.
 The initiative inspired a number of other institutions to make their course materials available as open educational resources.